Zakhag44/neural-network-challenge-1/README.md

 - **Activation Functions**: Use appropriate activation functions for the output layer based on the nature of the prediction task.
 - **Model Improvement**: Consider techniques like feature engineering, hyperparameter tuning, regularization, and advanced model architectures to improve model performance.

----

-Feel free to adjust or expand this README based on additional specifics or requirements of your project.